daebfcg/daebfcg.github.io/content/posts/20250704/index.md

 ## Construction Photos

 Here the secret of the horizontal sound block is revealed.
 I put my custom spin on it, by notching out the ends.
-The though is that a little less mass towards the edge will help the top resonate more, possibly.
+The thought is that a little less mass towards the edge will help the top resonate more, possibly.
 I did not need to angle it so much.

 {{<imgresize inside.jpg "800x800" "Super K inside">}}